-There has been no government acceptance or endorsement of tobacco industry-related CSR activities.
+No government acceptance or endorsement of TI-related corporate social responsibility (CSR) activities occurred.

-The Prime Minister Decree on Tobacco Product Promotional Consumption Ban 2010 bans all forms of contributions from the tobacco industry.
-Tobacco industry CSR activities are banned.
+The Prime Minister Decree on Tobacco Product Promotional Consumption Ban 2010 bans all forms of contributions from the tobacco industry; CSR activities are banned.

 3. Benefits to the industry